Patrick Caddell: Jimmy Carter 1976 presidential campaign and "malaise" speech

 Caddell persuaded Carter to focus in 1976 on the "trust factor", rather than divisive political issues in the 1976 campaign, a strategy which led, narrowly, to victory.
 The Arkansas political scientist and pollster Jim Ranchino declared the then 26-year-old Caddell "the best pollster in the business".
 After Carter was elected president, Caddell purchased a gold Mercedes.
-He and White House Communications Director, Gerald Rafshoon, rented a Georgetown house (known as "R Street Beach") from Miss America 1951, Yolande Fox.
+He and White House Communications Director Gerald Rafshoon rented a Georgetown house (known as "R Street Beach") from Miss America 1951, Yolande Fox.
 He escorted actress Lauren Bacall to Carter's inauguration ball.
 Actor Warren Beatty introduced him to Christie Hefner, the daughter of Playboy magazine founder Hugh Hefner.
 Dotty Lynch worked for him from 1973 to 1979.

 According to researchers, Caddell had wide influence and access in the Carter White House, and enjoyed close relationships with both President Carter and the first lady, Rosalynn Carter.
 He was the chief advocate of what later became known as Carter's "malaise speech".
 The speech was initially well received, but Carter soon fired most of his cabinet and his popularity suffered.
-In 1987, Carter's White House Press Secretary, Jody Powell, stated that the cabinet firings were not Caddell's idea, but Hamilton Jordan's.
+In 1987, Carter's White House press secretary, Jody Powell, stated that the cabinet firings were not Caddell's idea, but that of Carter's White House chief of staff, Hamilton Jordan.

-Although he was not on the government's payroll, he carried a White House pass and regularly attended strategy meetings led by Carter's White House Chief of Staff, Hamilton Jordan.
-His memos to Carter were not screened by anyone on the White House staff.
+Although Caddell was not on the government's payroll, he carried a White House pass and regularly attended strategy meetings led by Jordan.
+Caddell's memos to Carter were not screened by anyone on the White House staff.
 In 1977, Caddell's privileged access to the Oval Office, despite his corporate and foreign clients, led to charges of conflict of interest.
 The New York Times columnist William Safire specifically criticized Caddell's contract with Saudi Arabia.
-His desire to officially join Carter's White House staff was allegedly vetoed by Hamilton Jordan.
+Caddell's desire to officially join Carter's White House staff was allegedly vetoed by Jordan.